Warning light on, low coolant level, but what if you’re in a pinch and you don’t have coolant, but you do have water?

-It’s Okay to top up Mercedes coolant using just water, however, using coolant to top up is always best.
-The problem with using water is, it dilutes the coolant strength.
-I should point out when we say coolant we are also talking about the antifreeze, they are one and the same.
+It’s Okay to top up Mercedes coolant using just water; however, using coolant to top up is always best.
+The problem with using water is it dilutes the coolant strength.
+I should point out that when we say coolant, we are also talking about antifreeze; they are one and the same.

 Coolant is a concoction of chemicals designed to perform four main tasks: